Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.rst

 to get an understanding of how they work.
 Godot allows you to edit 3D transform matrices directly from the inspector.
-You can download this project which has colored lines and cubes to help visualize the `class_Basis` vectors and the origin in both 2D and 3D: https://github.com/godotengine/godot-demo-projects/tree/master/misc/matrix_transform
+You can download this project which has colored lines and cubes to help visualize the `Basis` vectors and the origin in both 2D and 3D: https://github.com/godotengine/godot-demo-projects/tree/master/misc/matrix_transform

 .. note:: Spatial's "Matrix" section in Godot 3.2's inspector